maritime-web/ArcticWeb-Docker/README.md

     $ docker-compose build

-On the first run you need to start the two databases before ArcticWeb

-    $ docker-compose up mysqldb couchdb

-The CouchDB should start relatively fast and when the MySQL is ready you can start ArcticWeb
+To start the container execute the following command

     $ docker-compose up

-On subsequent startups you can start the entire database with the following
+On subsequent startups you can start the container with either

     $ docker-compose up